nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Check that your computer has Java **11** installed.
 1. Get the latest **Fluffle** from [here](https://github.com/AY2021S1-CS2113T-W11-4/tp/releases).
-1.Copy the file to the folder you want to use as the home folder.
+- Copy the file to the folder you want to use as the home folder.
-1.Type in a command prompt ./duke.jar and press Enter.
+- Type in a command prompt ./duke.jar and press Enter.
-1.Type the `help` command and press Enter to get started.
+- Type the `help` command and press Enter to get started.
-1.Some example commands you can try:
+- Some example commands you can try:
-    1.`list words` : List the vocabulary stored in the word list.
+    - `list words` : List the vocabulary stored in the word list.
-    1.`filter bunny g/fantasy` : Filters bunny ideas that are of the fantasy genre.
+    - `filter bunny g/fantasy` : Filters bunny ideas that are of the fantasy genre.
-    1.`exit` : Exits the app.
+    - `exit` : Exits the app.

-1.Refer to the Features below for details of each command.
+Refer to the Features below for details of each command.

 ## Features